Version 1.4, October 2014

 - the Information Commissioner’s Principles on open public sector information, which encourage agencies to ensure government information is accessible without charge, based on open standards, easily discoverable, understandable, machine-readable, and freely reusable and transformable[9]

-- the OAIC’s Information policy agency resource 2: Open data quick wins — getting the most out of agency publications, which explains how agencies can transform data they already publish in reports, websites and mobile apps into machine-readable formats that support reuse by others[10]
+- the OAIC’s Information policy agency resource, Open data quick wins — getting the most out of agency publications, which explains how agencies can transform data they already publish in reports, websites and mobile apps into machine-readable formats that support reuse by others[18]

-- advice from the Australian Government Open Data Toolkit (currently in draft) and the Australian Government Web Guide, both of which discuss technical and other relevant matters that should be taken into account when publishing government data online[11]
+- advice about technical and other relevant matters that should be taken into account when publishing government information online.[19]

-13.108 As recommended earlier in these Guidelines (see [13.16] above), agencies should explain in their agency plan the steps they will take to review their information holdings and identify information that may be suitable for publication.
+13.136 As recommended earlier in these Guidelines (see [13.34] above), agencies should explain in their agency plan the steps the agency will take to review their information holdings and identify information that may be suitable for publication.
 This information should be described in the agency plan.
-To the extent possible, information that is suitable for publication should be identified as such from early in its lifecycle and published as soon as reasonably practicable.
+To the greatest extent possible, information that is suitable for publication should be identified as such from early in its lifecycle and published as soon as reasonably practicable.
 The agency plan should also provide a timetable of when information will be published or updated.

-13.109 Agencies should review whether they hold any datasets that can be published for reuse.
-Publication of datasets on www.data.gov.au should be considered.[12]
+13.137 Agencies should review whether they hold any datasets that can be published for reuse.[20]
+Publication of datasets on data.gov.au should be considered.[21]
 The agency website can link to that website to avoid duplication in publication.
 Agencies should ensure that published information is described according to the appropriate metadata standards to enable users to find it easily.

-- What information is of interest to clients and stakeholders of the agency?
+- What information is of interest to members of the public and external stakeholders?

 - Is there a public demand for categories of information held by the agency?

-- Will publication of particular information assist the community in dealing with the agency or in commenting on programs or policies for which the agency is responsible?
+- Will publication of particular information assist the public in dealing with the agency or in commenting on programs or policies for which the agency is responsible?

 - Will publication of particular information promote greater agency accountability, or better public understanding of agency decisions?